15 Best Coins To Collect in 2023

 Everybody has their opinion on what the best coins to collect are.
 Although it's a subjective question, we've compiled the definitive list for coin collectors to reference.
+Even beginners can use this list to get started.
 You won't have to search through dozens of different answers after consulting this guide!

 Is there any coin more famous than the 1909-S VDB Lincoln cent?
 Sure, numismatists call the 1804 Draped Bust dollar the “King of American Coins,” but “the 1909 Lincoln penny” holds that title in the public imagination.
 A 1909-S VDB penny is the necessary key date for any Lincoln cent collection.

 There were only 484,000 coins minted, with perhaps 50,000 survivors today across the grade spectrum.
 While both of those figures may seem rather high for a “rare” coin, millions of people want a 1909-S VDB Lincoln cent.
 So, demand far outstrips supply, and this has been the case for generations.
 Today, a 1909-S VDB Lincoln cent has a value of at least $600, even in well-worn grades.

 The 1908-S VDB Lincoln cent has a storied past.
 Production ended only weeks after its release, due public outcry over the prominent letters “VDB” on the reverse.
 These letters represent the initials of designer Victor David Brenner.
 The furor centered on the size and visibility of his initials.
 People accused Brenner of self-promotion on America's coins.
 Previous artists had included their initials on U.S. coin designs, but most were hidden or less conspicuous.

 1943 steel Lincoln Wheat cent.
 Image: USA CoinBook

 One of the most unusual United States coins is the 1943 steel Lincoln cent.
 Struck for one year only, the steel penny was made to help save copper for World War II munitions.
 So, all 1943 steel cents serve as precious relics of this most trying period in American history.